-In a strategic BI, decisions are made by analyzing data mart or data warehouse presented in dashboards or graphs.
+In a strategic BI, better decisions are made by analyzing data mart or data warehouse presented in dashboards or graphs.
 The predetermined set of metrics help to gauge the historical context of data and enables informed decision-making and strategizing long-term goals.
-The key facets of Strategic Business Intelligence are:
+The significant role of Strategic Business Intelligence are:

 - Optimization of data for strategic analysis

 - Finding the crucial business success factor from records